 Education and Skills

 Unlike financial controllers, most chief financial officers have a higher level of education.
-It is common for CFOs to have an MBA as well as CPA or CMA status.
-They may have started in finance or investment banking rather than accounting, although they do have a thorough understanding of accounting procedures.
+It is common for CFOs to have an MBA and CPA or CMA status.
+They may have started in finance or investment banking rather than accounting, although they have a thorough understanding of accounting procedures.

 Taking a Side on Controller Vs. CFO